-If adopted as an emergency measure at the September 2020 Regents meeting, the proposed amendment will become effective as an emergency rule on September 15, 2020.
-It is anticipated that the proposed amendment will be presented for permanent adoption at the December 2020 Regents meeting, after publication of the proposed amendment in the

-State Register and expiration of the 45-day public comment period required under the State Administrative Procedure Act for revised rule makings.
+If adopted as an emergency measure at the October 2020 Regents meeting, the proposed amendment will become effective as an emergency rule on November 14, 2020.
+It is anticipated that the proposed amendment will be presented for permanent adoption at the December 2020 Regents meeting, after publication of the proposed amendment in the State Register and expiration of the 45-day public comment period required under the State Administrative Procedure Act.
 If adopted at the December 2020 meeting, the proposed rule will become effective on December 30, 2020.
-Because the emergency adoption will expire before the December 2020 Regents meeting, it is anticipated that an additional emergency action will be presented for adoption at the October Regents meeting.